 Rob is the Head Chef at Bennelong.
 For seven consecutive years prior he was Senior Sous Chef at Quay where he was able to immerse himself in the innovative cuisine of Chef Gilmore and work closely alongside him in building invaluable relationships with Quay producers – the Australian farmers, fishermen and growers.

 Rob works hard in delivery the Bennelong experience – very best Australian produce within a uniquely Australian space.

 John Fink is a restaurateur, a writer and a filmmaker.
 As Creative Director of the Fink Group, John runs the family restaurant business with his father, long-time restaurateur, theatre-owner and hotelier Leon Fink.

-Trish is the Operations Manager at Bennelong.
-In her role, which she likens to chief troubleshooter, no two days are the same.
+Trish is the General Manager at Bennelong.
 Like a performance at the Sydney Opera House, there are many different elements working together to ensure Bennelong puts on a showstopper seven nights a week.
 From what’s happening on the stage of the Opera House to behind the scenes of the Bennelong kitchen & front of house, Trish ensures the restaurant runs smoothly and seamlessly – its success and the guest experience is her primary focus.